Tsumeb: Minerals

-Sinkhole lakes and the world's biggest meteorite
+Sinkhole lakes

-Near to the town are two large sinkhole lakes, Lake Otjikoto and Lake Guinas ("Gwee-nus").
+Near the town are two large sinkhole lakes, Lake Otjikoto and Lake Guinas ("Gwee-nus").
 Guinas, at about 500 m in diameter, is somewhat larger in area than Otjikoto.
 A pioneering documentary movie about scuba diving in these lakes was made by Graham Ferreira in the early 1970s.
 The depths of the lakes are unknown, because towards the bottom both lakes disappear into lateral cave systems, so it is not possible to use a weight to sound them.
 Otjikoto, which has poor visibility (owing to pollution from agricultural fertilizers used nearby), is at least 60 m deep.
 The water in Guinas is completely clear and well over 100 m deep.
-Divers who have performed bounce-dives in Guinas to 80 m (strictly speaking, beyond the safe depth for such dives, especially given the altitude of the lake above sealevel) have reported that there was nothing but powdery-blue water below them.
+Divers who have performed bounce-dives in Guinas to 80 m (strictly speaking, beyond the safe depth for such dives, especially given the altitude of the lake above sea level) have reported that there was nothing but powdery-blue water below them.
 Guinas has been in existence for so long that a unique species of fish, Tilapia guinasana, has evolved in its waters.

 When South Africa invaded German Southwest Africa, today's Namibia, in 1914, the retreating German forces eventually threw all of their weaponry and supplies into the deep waters of Otjikoto.
 Some of the material has been recovered for display in museums.

-One of the largest and deepest underground lakes in the world lies a little to the east of Tsumeb, on a farm called Harasib.
+One of the largest and deepest underground lakes in the world lies a little to the east of Tsumeb, on farm called Harasib.
 To reach the water in the cave one has either to abseil or to descend an ancient, hand-forged ladder that hangs free of the vertical dolomite walls of the cave for over 50 m.
-Here, too, SCUBA divers have descended as deep as they have dared (80 m) in the crystal-clear waters and have reported nothing but deep blue below them from one ledge of dolomite to the next with nothing discernible in the depths.
+Here, too, scuba divers have descended as deep as they have dared (80 m) in the crystal-clear waters and have reported nothing but deep blue below them from one ledge of dolomite to the next with nothing discernible in the depths.

-The largest meteorite in the world, called Hoba, lies in a field about forty minutes' drive to the southeast of Tsumeb, at Hoba West.
-It is a nickel-iron meteorite of about 60 tonnes.